 All manner of reading materials—newspapers, magazines, radio scripts, broadcast and cable television transmissions on your flat screen or Sony Trinitron television sets, a page on a web site, or signs or staffs on a page of music—would be impossible to interpret or understand.
 Architectural drawings and plans would be impossible to create.
 Buildings would be impossible to build—unless, of course, the building is round or geodesic in shape.
 However, even in these cases the drawings upon which these non-straight lines designs appear are rectangular in shape.
 In other words, there’s no escaping the straight line in our society, and by society I mean virtually everyone on the planet!

 How did this come about?
 Why are all societies on this planet bound by the straight line?
 Why is it so prevalent?
 After all, when we look around at nature’s over-arching designs there are no straight lines to be seen.
 Well, not totally.
-One could argue that crystals inherently have a preponderance of straight lines in their structure, but overall the overwhelming shape of things in nature is not a straight line, or a No straight lines in naturesquare, or a rectangle, or a polygon.
+One could argue that crystals inherently have a preponderance of straight lines in their structure, but overall the overwhelming shape of things in nature is not a straight line, or a square, or a rectangle, or a polygon.
 The overwhelming shape in nature is a curve or something round or variations of something curved or round.

 So, if as homo sapiens we are born out of nature—there are no straight lines in the human body either—why are we so obsessed with organizing things in straight lines?
 For example, up until about a century ago the straight line approach to military battles was primarily the norm.
 Trains run primarily in straight lines, as do many roads.
 Tunnels are basically straight from point to point.
 The shape of sheets of paper, newspapers and magazines consist of straight edges.
 In the 20th century, though, the plane had an impact of bending the straight line concept.
 Other than a runway, a plane does not travel purely in a straight line.
 Increasingly, in more recent times buildings have curves and angles, as opposed to straight up and down lines.